FastycOff/registration-cpp-/README.md

             Password: string or integers

-name of files ./passwords/ = Login
+name of files in ./passwords/ = Login